polite english

 3. Add Some Explanation

-When you’re communicating at work or school, it’s often a good idea to include explanation.
-If you’re asking someone to do something for you, or explaining a problem, people will feel better if they know a few details.
+When you’re communicating at work or school, it’s often a good idea to include an explanation.
+If you’re asking someone to do something for you or explaining a problem, people will feel better if they know why you’re asking them for a favor.

 Instead of: Finish this presentation by tomorrow.